Save more with fun money saving challenges

 A fun night out can easily set you back a C-note or two.
 Live concerts, sporting events, or even just dinner and a movie for the whole family can cost you a good chunk of your paycheck.

-One way to boost your savings quickly is to find fee-free activities that are fun but don’t cost a dime.
+One way to boost your savings quickly is with this fun money-saving challenge.
+Simply find fee-free activities that are fun but don’t cost a dime.
 Doing a quick Google search, you can easily find free things to do in your area.
 Or, you could just stay in and play board games or watch old home videos with the fam.

 This may challenge you to be open-minded and creative when it comes to your entertainment options.
 But, I bet you’ll find you have just as much fun *not* spending money – and, you get to add to your savings balance.

-If you like to pay with cash for all of your purchases, try this challenge to turn your change into big savings.
+If you like to pay with cash for most of your purchases, try this challenge to turn your change into big savings.

 Simply take all of your $1 bills at the end of the day (you know, the ones with Washington’s face) and put them in a savings jar.